 Allogenic bone, or allograft, is bone harvested from a human cadaver, then processed using a freeze-drying method to extract the water, cellular components, and proteins.
 Unlike autogenous bone, allogenic bone cannot produce new bone on its own.
 Rather, it serves as a framework or scaffold over which bone from the surrounding bony walls can grow to fill the defect or void.
-There has never been any disease transmission associated with properly harvested allogenic bone.
+Disease transmission associated with properly harvested allogenic bone has not been reported.

 Xenogenic bone is derived from another species, usually a cow.
 The bone is processed at very high temperatures to avoid the potential for immune rejection and contamination.
 Like allogenic grafts, xenogenic grafts serve as a framework for bone from the surrounding area to grow and fill the void.

 Contact us at Dallas Office Phone Number 214-691-2404 for more information.